The St. John Valley/Fish River National Scenic Byway

 A Culturally Rich Drive Through A Stunning Landscape

-Formally the St. John Valley Cultural Byway, the St. John Valley/Fish River National Scenic Byway is a working Byway, but more importantly, it is a cultural journey.
+The St. John Valley/Fish River National Scenic Byway is a working Byway, but more importantly, it is a cultural journey.
 Hewn from many political conflicts, border disputes and treatise resolutions that resulted in deportation, migration, exile, and expansion, the historical and cultural remnants are a well-preserved testimony to past struggles and triumphs.
-The St. John Valley/Fish River National Scenic Byway is a place unlike any other, where communities still celebrate their ancestry, from the Maine Acadians to the Scotch-Irish settlements; from the Native American tribes of the Maliseet, and Mi’kmaq to the French-Canadian or ―Quebecois.
+The St. John Valley/Fish River National Scenic Byway is a place unlike any other, where communities celebrate their ancestry, from the Maine Acadians to the Scotch-Irish settlements; from the Native American tribes of the Maliseet, and Mi’kmaq to the French-Canadian or ―Quebecois.

 The The St. John Valley/Fish River National Scenic Byway, sometimes known as the Parcours culturel de la Vallee, is rich with Maine's Acadian heritage and culture.
 The byway travels a total of 129 miles along the northern border of Maine and through the St. John Valley.